The ever-elusive Steve Lacy is certainly a “myth” and a “legend” in his own right.

-Following his 2019 debut solo effort, Apollo XX1, and 2020 project The Lo-Fis, the Compton-based multihyphenate’s return is soundly met with praise from both new listeners and longtime fans.
-Touting 10 total tracks and running for 35 minutes, the “Dark Red” emcee’s latest effort is largely self-produced and is also co-written by Fousheé — who touts writing credits all over the LP and is featured on Gemini’s third and final single “Sunshine.”
+Following his debut solo effort, Apollo XX1 (2019) and 2020 project The Lo-Fis, the Compton-based multihyphenate’s return was met with praise from both new listeners and longtime fans in July.
+Touting 10 total tracks and running for 35 minutes, the “Dark Red” emcee’s latest effort is largely self-produced and is also co-written by Fousheé — who boasts a slew of writing credits and is featured on Gemini’s third and final single “Sunshine.”

-Off the heels of the record’s chart dominance — with “Bad Habit” peaking at No. 7 on the Billboard Hot 100 — the two-time Grammy nominee announced his “Give You The World Tour” slated for later this year.
-Kicking off in October in Denver, the North American trek sees Lacy on the road for nearly six weeks, with his final stop being in Los Angeles on Nov.
-11. Tickets go on sale starting Friday (Aug.
-5) at 10 a.m.
-PST, and can be purchased here.
+Off the heels of the album’s chart dominance — with “Bad Habit” achieving a No. 1 berth on the Billboard Hot 100 on Monday (Oct.
+3) — the two-time Grammy nominee also is gearing up for his “Give You The World Tour.”
+Kicking off in Denver on Sunday (Oct.
+2), the North American trek sees Lacy on the road for nearly six weeks, with his final stop being in Los Angeles on Nov.
+11. The sold-out tour also includes special guest and Gemini co-pilot Foushee.

 In a recent press release, Lacy further explained the overall essence of his new album, describing Gemini Rights to be “savage, hilarious, tender, sexy, gender fluid, heartbroken, forthright, polyamorous, full of longing, and wears its heart on its sleeve in the best ways possible.”